atiyeh2016/Machine-Learning-Hands-On/README.md

 # Machine-Learning-Hands-On

 Linear regression
-  Parametric learning models:
+  &emsp;Parametric learning models:
-      Define models and their parameters: what methods should be used to learn the hyperparameters
+      &emsp;Define models and their parameters: what methods should be used to learn the hyperparameters
-      Closed solution
+      &emsp;Closed solution
-      Numeriacal methods
+      &emsp;Numeriacal methods
-   Higher degrees regressiona using polynomial kernels
+   &emsp;Higher degrees regressiona using polynomial kernels
-   A method for understanding the complexity of the model
+   &emsp;A method for understanding the complexity of the model
-   bias-variance tradeoff
+   &emsp;bias-variance tradeoff

  Logistic Regression
-   The logistic regression model
+   &emsp;The logistic regression model
-   Is it a classifier?
+   &emsp;Is it a classifier?
-   Linear Regression Vs Logistic Regression
+   &emsp;Linear Regression Vs Logistic Regression